MannarAmuthan/ios-tamil-weather-widgets/README.md

 In widget scripts, you can change `font_size`, based on your screen size if it is unsuitable.

+In `weather` widget , there is a array called `paruvangal` which you might need to modify if you are not in India, China, or other Tropical Regions.

 #### Note

 I tested this on my iPhone with the iOS 18 beta version, feel free to raise issues if you face any.